Dorset Heathlands Planning Framework

 Unilateral planning obligations - Christchurch

 In order to fund the measures set out in the Heathland Planning Framework, residential developments are required to pay a contribution for each dwelling granted planning permission.
 For Christchurch and East Dorset, the contribution is currently £263 per house and £179 per flat (Index Linked).
 This contribution is in addition to the Community Infrastructure Levy.

 Those applying for planning permission should provide an agreement to make the payment before the development starts.
 This agreement is known as a unilateral undertaking and should be submitted with the planning application.
-A version has been prepared that can be applied to planning applications either in Christchurch or East Dorset Councils:
+A version has been prepared that can be applied to planning applications in Christchurch:

 In order that it is completed and executed correctly, you will almost certainly need legal advice.
 When submitting the document to us you will need to provide evidence of who owns the property and whether there are others with an interest in it, for example, a mortgage lender.
 For most properties this will be an up to date official copy of the register of title from the Land Registry.
 The evidence of title required is the same as if you were selling the property.
 Unless and until an agreement in the correct form is executed and agreed by us, planning permission cannot be issued.